 Walter Cronkite’s CBS cameras weren’t in Birmingham that 1970 night as they were in 1963.
 CBS and other networks exposed the brutality of Bull Conner and the Birmingham police attacking non-violent protesters.
-That education pushed forward the Civil Rights movement.
+That enlightenment for viewers pushed forward the Civil Rights movement.

 The coach never addressed the state’s Black fans, explaining a new world was open to them.
 USC players say in documentaries they played the game and flew home.
 Change in the air wasn’t discussed.

 USC author and alumnus Steven Travers, to his credit, in his 2007 book, “One Night, Two Teams,” traced the folklore’s origins to the late 1980s and the USC football office